 The brain is the most powerful organ humans possess.
 Although we all have a hugely powerful potential offered by our brain, we spend very little practicing our thinking skills.
-We believe that thinking is either a natural function or believe that the great thinkers among us are gifted.
+We believe that thinking is either a natural function or that the great thinkers among us are gifted.
 Nothing could be farther from the truth.
-Everyone has the ability to use this under-used potential.
+Everyone has the ability to improve our brains’ under-used potential.

 Do you want to get to know your brain better?
 Then let’s take a look at some astonishing facts about this powerful organ.

 The facts about the brain are truly stupendous.
 For example, did you know that the human brain takes up a fifth of all the energy generated by your body in its resting state?
 It is similar to a 20-watt light bulb continuously glowing.
 How big do you think the brain is?
 Well, if you can imagine it, your brain consists of 100 billion cells, each one of which connects to 1000 other brain cells making a total of 100,000 billion connections.
 There are more cell connection points in the human brain than there are stars in our galaxy.
 As Norman Cousins put it, “Not even the universe with all its countless billions of galaxies represents greater wonder or complexity than the human brain.”